This is the second iteration of my Top Viral Videos of All Time list, and I didn’t realize how challenging it would be to revisit this list.

-OK, this video features a tabby, dressed in blue, which appears to play a tune on a keyboard.
-Now, viewed on its own, it makes very little sense.
+This video features a tabby, which appears to play a tune on a keyboard.
+Now, seen on its own, it makes very little sense.

-“Play him off, Keyboard Cat” became a warning that it’s time to wrap up following an awkward situation or slip-and-fall blooper.
+“Play him off, Keyboard Cat” became a way to signal it was time to wrap it up after an awkward situation or slip-and-fall blooper.

 The video is now unavailable because Crocker closed his YouTube account in September 2015.

 Many people mistakenly think that the only videos that go viral are ones featuring animals, babies, and dancing.
 Well, this isn’t necessarily true.

 Year 4: May 29, 2008 to May 28, 2009